-The center information section shows job information relating to our company.
+The center information section shows job information relating to your company.

 Sales Staff name lists the name of the iPoint user who is the responsible salesperson on the job.
-With correct permissions, this can be changed by clicking on the name and selecting a different salesperson from the list of available staff members.
+A user can change this with correct permissions by clicking on the name and selecting a different salesperson from the available salespeople.

-You can also enter the names of the Project Manager and Technical Designer here as well.
+You can also enter the Project Manager and Technical Designer names here as well.

 The green percentage icon next to each individual’s name opens the commission window describing what commission will be or has been paid on this job.
 Read more about the commissions here in the manual: Reports > Commission Reports.

-Sales Order Class is used to track various segments of business in financial reports generated in QuickBooks.
+Sales Order Class is used to track various business segments in financial reports generated in QuickBooks.
 Created or imported in Settings > QuickBooks > Lists, classes can also be used to document business sold at different stores or alternate locations.

 Sales Order Type is another tool to segment different types of jobs in your organization.
 For example, you might choose to track commercial jobs separate from residential projects.
 Or maybe you want to log new construction separate from retrofit jobs.

-The Sales Order Type field is unique in that it is not a pop-up list defined in Settings.
+Note: The Sales Order Type field is unique in that it is not a pop-up list defined in Settings.
 This is a self-populating list that grows as new types are added.
-To create a type just type what you want in the field and it will be available for other users in the future.
+To create a type, type what you want in the field, and it will be available for other users in the future.
 If a type has been included on a different sales order, it will be listed here in the drop-down menu.

 Sales Order Status field is used to indicate what stage the job is in.
 This list is customizable and is set up by a system administrator in Settings > Pop Up Lists > Sales Order Status.

-The status can be used to sort jobs in the Sales Order List.
+You can use the status to sort jobs in the Sales Order List.
 Most of the sales order reports can also be filtered using the SO status.
 Notifications can be emailed or texted to various staff members based on the status of the sales order.
-Progressing a job through the various statuses can also communicate with purchasing and accounting staff when to order and stage product as well as sending invoices to customers.
+Progressing a job through the various statuses can also communicate with purchasing and accounting staff when to order and stage product and send invoices to customers.

 The Next Install Date is the date of the next technician visit to the job site.
 This is the same field as the Next Install Date on the related Project.
 Utilizing this field can help sales communicate with their customers regarding installation plans.
 It is also useful for project managers to help create timelines.